NonGNU-devel ELPA - clojure-ts-mode

 Rationale

 clojure-mode has served us well for a very long time, but it suffers from a few long-standing problems, related to Emacs limitations baked into its design.
-The introduction of built-in support for Tree-sitter in Emacs 29 provides a natural opportunity to address many of them.
-Enter clojure-ts-mode.
+The introduction of built-in support for Tree-sitter in Emacs 29 presents a natural opportunity to address many of them.
+Enter clojure-ts-mode, which makes use of TreeSitter to provide:

 Keep in mind that the transition to clojure-ts-mode won't happen overnight for several reasons: